amannarsaria4/amannarsaria4.github.io/_posts/2025-12-29-whereitgoes.md

 Initially:

-Donations will be logged transparently
+Donations will be logged transparently.
+People who want to donate anonymously can track their donations using a unique identifier.

 Spending will be broken down into clear categories (food, shelter, medical aid, education, emergency support, etc.)